UWAMakers/Legal/bylaws/Document Governance.md

 2. Use of a Wiki should be for a way to redirect users to the relevent published documents
 ## Flow for Documentation

 Below is a diagram showing the flow for a document and descriptions of each step.
-The descriptions are not binding (where as the above document is) and is only for ease of understanding.
+The descriptions are not binding (where as the above policy is) and is only for ease of understanding.

 ```mermaid
 graph TD;